 The word “MyLib” is a link that takes you directly to the MyLib page (which can also be reached from the Dashboard).

-On the MyLib page, you will see two sets of entries.
-The top part is a list of the items that you have selected to “Try”; that is, read-only projects.
+On the MyLib page, you will see two sets of tabs My Libraries and Available Libraries.
+The “My Libraries” is a list of the items that you have selected to “Try”; that is, read-only projects.
 It also includes those projects that you may not have specifically selected to Try, but have been selected for you because they are dependencies of another project.
 In this case, the Hydra v2p0 chip has a number of dependencies, including a padframe, an SPI controller digital logic block, and the bandgap challenge winning designs which were the IP blocks being tested on that version of the Hydra chip.

 The MyLib page is a staging area for IP blocks between the IP catalog and each user’s Open Galaxy workspace.
 There is a two-step process before the design will show up in Open Galaxy.
 These steps ensure that your view of the IP blocks in MyLib and your Open Galaxy workspace stay synchronized.
 The first step is to select all projects and dependencies for synchronization.